Adige-Calculations/GNU-Linux-handbook/src/HPC/environment_management.md

 # Environment management

-Often in HPC environments, the system is clogged with applications and libraries that cannot be all included at the same time into an exec path in a mantainable way.
-A way to include only the necessary portion to it is via the ```lmod``` utility:
+Especially in HPC environments, the system is clogged with applications and libraries that cannot be all included at the same time into an environment path in a mantainable way.
+A way to include only a necessary portion of paths is via the ```lmod``` utility:

 ## lmod (Environmental module system)